This page updated with minor changes 5 May 2006

 Also, note that not every Source Element Group is used for each source.
 In our example, the Publisher Group is not used by the third Source.
 In real source definitions, most of the 25-odd Groups are unused.

-As is hopefully evident from the above discussion, the Source Element Groups, or "Real Source Elements," are fixed by the design of the program and it's data files.
-Like our example table with three Source Element Groups, the actual tables in TMG have a fixed number of Groups - about 25 of them.
+As is hopefully evident from the above discussion, the Source Element Groups, or "Real Source Elements," are fixed by the design of the program and its data files.
+Like our example table with three Source Element Groups, the actual tables in TMG have a fixed number of Groups – about 25 of them.
 We cannot add more, nor can we change their names.

 What we can work with are the "Aliases" we use for them; what TMG calls Source Elements.
 We can add any number of these aliases, and label them anything we like.
 We can, however, only assign each alias to one real element.
 On TMG's screens, this means each Source Element we create can only be assigned to one Source Element Group.